SobennaStory/pi_comp-module/README.md

 The PI Compilation module is a custom Drupal 10 module designed to manage projects, invitation lists, and registration lists.
 It provides functionality for uploading project CSVs, creating and modifying invitation lists, and managing registration lists.

 ## Features
+To access functionality, please access the content tab and  look for the links prefixed with PIMM_

 1. Project Management
   - Upload project CSVs